Zendesk

 Follow the steps down below and start using Bloomreach Zendesk Sidebar app.

-Step 1: Installation of the app
+Step 1: Install the app

 Install the app from the Zendesk Marketplace.
 During the installation process, you need to configure these setting fields mentioned in the table below:

-Step 2: Configuration of fields
+Step 2: Configure the fields

 The final step of the installation process is to configure the fields you would like displayed correctly.
 It can be done using Managed Endpoints API.